-With a population of nearly 150,000, Bridgeport is Connecticut’s most populous city and is also the third most dangerous city in the state with a violent crime rate of 582 per 100,000, although its property crime rate of 1,701 per 100,000 does not rank that high.
-Although New Haven and Hartford have higher violent crime rates, Bridgeport has the highest robbery rates of any city in the state with 271 incidents for every 100,000 people.
-It also has the second-highest homicide rate in the state, with 12 homicides for every 100,000 people.
+With a population of nearly 150,000, Bridgeport is Connecticut’s most populous city and is also the third most dangerous city in the state, with a violent crime rate of 582 per 100,000, although its property crime rate of 1,701 per 100,000 does not rank that high.
+Although New Haven and Hartford have higher violent crime rates, Bridgeport has the highest robbery rates of any city in the state, with 271 incidents for every 100,000 people.
+It also has the second-highest homicide rate in the state, with 12 homicides per 100,000 people.

 4. New Britain

 New Britain has a population of 72,354 and sees a violent crime rate of 423 per 100,000, but it does have a lower-than-typical 1,652 incidents of property crime for every 100,000 people.
 No homicides were committed in 2019.

 New Britain has long been considered a manufacturing town and retains this reputation today.
 Stanley and Black and Decker have their headquarters in the city.
 The wire coat hanger was invented in New Britain, and the city’s nickname is Hardware City, although locals sometimes refer to it as New Britski.
 25% of New Britain’s population is considered to live in poverty, which is considerably higher than the state average of 10%.

 Norwich is one of only five Connecticut cities with a violent crime rate higher than the national average.
 382 crimes are committed for every 100,000 population, and no homicides were committed in 2019.
 Although 68% of the violent crimes committed were aggravated assaults, Norwich has an unfortunately high rape incident, with the offense accounting for 17% of all violent crimes.
 1,368 property crime incidents are committed for every 100,000 residents, which is the lowest on the list of the 10 most dangerous cities in Connecticut.